websupport-sk/ocf/README.md

 ocf
 ===

-CFEngine3 policy files for deploying Openstack .
+CFEngine3 policy files for deploying Openstack and virtualized infrastructure on top of it.